IvanDerlich/linkshortener/README.md

 ### 3. **Environment Variables Setup**

 You only need to set up environment variables in the **backend folder**.
 Create a `.env` file in the `back-end` directory.
+There's no need to create other .env files in the frontend folder or in the root of the project.
 For example:

 ```bash